 - Why you need an annual marketing report

-- Free EOY marketing report template
+- Your free EOY marketing report template

-Your EOY marketing report should include…
+Your year end marketing report should include…

 - Your marketing strategy - goals and projected outcomes

-- Market and audience research
+- Audience and market research

 - Promotions and events